• Skip to primary navigation

 It’s one of those recipes that feels super indulgent and you eat it for dessert, but the ingredients are really wholesome and delicious that you can feel good about eating them any time of day.

 So lately I’ve been having a major obsession with puffed quinoa, as you know.
 You can use traditional rice krispies if you wish and you’ll get the same effect.
-I personally love using puffed quinoa because it’s gluten free and packed with protein.
+I personally love using puffed quinoa because it’s so crispy crunchy!!

 My favorite puffed quinoa brand is no longer selling on amazon, so I did a search and I think these will be my new go-to brand.
 When someone told me that my favorite brand was no longer available, I had a mini heart attack.
 Followed by an aggressive internet search for a replacement.
 I’m convinced the ones I linked above will be perfect.